 Ensure that there are two rubber hoses (for connecting the condenser tube to the water inlet/outlet ports) located inside the nitrogen glove box.

-Ensure that a microbalance that is capable of milligram [mg] resolution is located in the nitrogen glove box.
+Ensure that a microbalance that is capable of milligram (mg) resolution is located in the nitrogen glove box.

-Ensure that there are enough chemical reagents and solvents for the cleaning and synthesis process.
-It is best to use fresh/new high-purity (≥99.8%) toluene and methanol which have never been opened or exposed to air/water.
+Ensure that there are enough chemical reagents and solvents for the cleaning and synthesis process (see Table 1).

+NOTE: It is best to use fresh/new high-purity (≥99.8%) toluene and methanol which have never been opened or exposed to air/water.
 It is also best to use fresh/new tetrachloroauric acid (HAuCl4) which is stored in the fridge and never opened until it is transferred to the nitrogen glove box.
 The tetrachloroauric acid should not be exposed to air or water/humidity at any time, should only be opened in the nitrogen glove box, and should be stored in the nitrogen glove box after opening it in the nitrogen glove box.
-It is preferable to use new oleylamine, and the oleylamine should also be stored in the nitrogen glove box as well.
-Tetrachloroauric acid and oleylamine that is brand new or less than 1 year old should produce better results.
+It is preferable to use new oleylamine, and the oleylamine should also be stored in the nitrogen glove box.
+Tetrachloroauric acid and oleylamine that are brand new or less than 1 year old should produce better results.

-Ensure that there are Ziplock bags, XL nitrile gloves, Texwipes, and aluminum foil in the nitrogen glove box.
+Ensure that there are plastic bags, XL nitrile gloves, cleanroom wipes, and aluminum foil in the nitrogen glove box.

-Clean the Chemical Reaction Glassware:
+Clean the Chemical Reaction Glassware (Before Gold Nanoparticle Synthesis):

 CAUTION: Gold etchant TFA and aqua regia are corrosive.
 Wear the necessary personal protective equipment (PPE) such as chemical gloves, chemical gown, goggles, and face shield.
 Only handle the corrosive solution in an acid wet bench while wearing the necessary PPE.

 In the acid wet bench, place the glass reaction vessel with the condenser tube attached to it into a 600 mL beaker for support, and rest the side of the condenser tube against the sidewall of the acid wet bench for further support.

 Clean the chemical reaction glassware (condenser tube, reaction vessel, glass pipette) and magnetic stir bar by pouring ~150 mL of the gold etchant TFA solution and ~150 mL of DI water (1:1 mixture) into the condenser tube and reaction vessel glassware.
+Place the magnetic stir bar and long glass graduated pipette into the condenser tube and allow the gold etchant TFA bath to sit and clean the glassware for 30 minutes.

+NOTE: Supplementary Figure 1 shows the chemical reaction glassware being cleaned with gold etchant.

-Then place the magnetic stir bar and long glass graduated pipette into the condenser tube and allow the gold etchant TFA bath to sit and clean the glassware for 30 minutes.
-After 30 minutes, separate the glassware to crack the seal between the condenser tube and the reaction vessel to collect all the gold etchant solution into the reaction vessel, and pour the used gold etchant solution into a 400 mL beaker in the corner of the acid wet bench.
-The gold etchant solution will be reused later to clean the chemical reaction glassware after the synthesis process is over.
+After 30 minutes, separate the glassware to crack the seal between the condenser tube and the reaction vessel to collect all the gold etchant solution into the reaction vessel, and pour the used gold etchant solution into a 400 mL beaker in the acid wet bench.

+NOTE: The gold etchant solution will be reused later to clean the chemical reaction glassware after the synthesis process is over.

 Still in the acid wet bench, wash the chemical reaction glassware and magnetic stir bar 3-4 times with DI water to flush out the remaining gold etchant solution, and then allow the chemical reaction glassware and magnetic stir bar to sit in a DI water bath for an additional 30 minutes.

 After 30 minutes of sitting in a DI water bath, empty out the water and use the DI water gun to wash the water down the acid wet bench drain.
 Blow the glassware dry with the nitrogen gun.

 In the fume hood, clean the chemical reaction glassware (condenser tube, reaction vessel, glass pipette) and magnetic stir bar by rinsing with acetone, methanol, and isopropanol; then blow dry the glassware with nitrogen.
-Discard the dirty solvents into a flammables waste bottle.
+Discard the dirty solvents into a flammable waste bottle.